-As early as now however, we are already hearing reviews from actual buyers who have firsthand experience on the features that the devices are capable of.
-While both items have unquestionably superior functions in their own way, the approach that they are making in terms of marketing and advertising their goods spell a significant difference on their sales performance.
+As early as now, however, we are already hearing reviews from actual buyers who have firsthand experience with the features that the devices are capable of.
+While both items have unquestionably superior functions in their own way, the approach, they are making in marketing and advertising their goods spell a significant difference in their sales performance.
 Have a quick look.

 Style VS Specs

-Both of the company’s most recent product releases – Apple’s iPhone 7 Plus and Samsung’s Galaxy S7 – has undeniably stolen the spotlights on the respective days when they were released.
+The company’s most recent product releases – Apple’s iPhone 7 Plus and Samsung’s Galaxy S7 – had undeniably stolen the spotlight on the respective days they were released.

-While Samsung is banking on the device’s superior power, function and storage, Apple has been consistent in taking pride in their device’s style.
+While Samsung is banking on the device’s superior power, function, and storage, Apple has been consistent in taking pride in its device’s style.
 Seeing how both companies received their dose of positive and negative reviews from users and experts, it is not a question of whether or not they sell.

 User experience VS Function

 Accompanying the attractive style and packaging is the superb user experience that the new Apple product has.
 This is not to say that S7 doesn’t appear good.
 In fact, it does.
-But rather than focusing their promotion on the superb ‘function’ part, Apple has chosen to reiterate the value of top class user experience that iPhone 7 has.
+But rather than focusing their promotion on the superb ‘function’ part, Apple has chosen to reiterate the value of the top-class user experience that the iPhone 7 has.

 By excellent user experience, we don’t mean basic.
 It means that they are able to incorporate all of the advanced features their new product has in a highly convenient way that fits their market’s preference.